Border Patrol Arrests Convicted Sex Offender

-Calexico, Calif. – U.S. Border Patrol agents assigned to the El Centro, Calif. sector, arrested a convicted sex offender Wednesday east of Calexico, Calif.
+CALEXICO, Calif. – U.S. Border Patrol agents assigned to the El Centro Sector arrested a previously deported sex offender on Tuesday.

 On Apr.
 16, at around 7:30 p.m., agents assigned to the Calexico Station, arrested a man suspected of illegally entering the U.S. approximately 12 miles east of the Calexico West Port of Entry.
 Agents arrested the man and transported him to the El Centro station for immigration and criminal history screening.

 Border Patrol agents conducted records checks, which revealed that the man, later identified as Carlos Mendoza Lopez, a 29-year-old Mexican national, had a conviction for sex with a minor three years or younger on Apr.
 21, 2008 out of Madera.
 He served eight months in prison.
 Mendoza also served another 90 days for a probation violation for sexual battery on Feb.
 28, 2018 in Arlington County, Virginia.
 For that crime, the man received a 12-month jail sentence.

 Mendoza is being held in federal custody pending further criminal prosecution.

 In fiscal year 2019, El Centro Sector Border Patrol agents have arrested and removed 14 individuals either convicted or wanted on sexual assault charges after they entered the United States illegally.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between official ports of entry.
 CBP is charged with securing the borders of the United States while enforcing hundreds of laws and facilitating lawful trade and travel.